 Lexapro Side Effects

 Note: This document contains side effect information about escitalopram.
-Some of the dosage forms listed on this page may not apply to the brand name Lexapro.
+Some dosage forms listed on this page may not apply to the brand name Lexapro.

 Common side effects of Lexapro include: diarrhea, drowsiness, ejaculatory disorder, headache, insomnia, nausea, and delayed ejaculation.
 Other side effects include: anorgasmia, constipation, dizziness, dyspepsia, fatigue, decreased libido, diaphoresis, and xerostomia.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Oral route (Tablet; Solution)